radicise/charctNet/README.md

 * The chat is not secure, though login is

+* Web support is a work in progress, information on how to use it is not currently in this readme

 ## Client launch arguments

 * To launch the client program, simply use `launch` as the program argument